Lindsay Lohan. Stephen King. Robin Williams. Robert Downey Jr. Daniel Radcliffe. Carrie Fisher. Michael J. Fox.

 Perhaps you or someone you know has a drinking problem.
 If so, it's important to understand the alcoholism definition.

-According to Medical News Today, alcoholism is defined as a physical desire to consume alcohol in excess.
-The amount is beyond the person's capacity to control it.
-Any attempts to stop drinking fail.
+According to Medical News Today, alcoholism is defined as a physical desire to consume alcohol.
+The amount is beyond the person's capacity to control.
+Most independent attempts to stop drinking fail.

 Other experts believe that the compulsion to drink is also a psychological one.
 While there are physical cravings present, there is also a mental yearning to consume.
 Alcoholics often feel powerless to overcome their obsessions with drinking.
 They get to the point where they feel they absolutely need alcohol in order to feel normal.